 Childminding can be a great flexible job for Mums as having your own child with you is normal.
 The first thing to consider is your home.
 While it doesn’t have to be large, the size of space you have available will dictate how many children you can potentially look after.
 If you are in rented accommodation you’ll need to talk to your landlord.

 Childminders need to be registered with OFSTED and that means they have to meet certain requirements.
 They will need to have a DBS check, as will any other adults over the age of 16 living in the house.
-Childminders need to complete first aid training and basic childcare training, local councils can advise on this, but the CACHE Level 3 Award in Preparing to Work in Home Based Childcare is a common choice.
+Childminders need to complete first aid training and basic childcare training, local councils can advise on this, but the CACHE Level 3 Award in Preparing to Work in Home Based Childcare* is a common choice and can be done from via distance learning.
+If you want a course that will help you with the business side of being a childminder you could try Starting a Childcare Business* which can also be completed from home.
 You’ll also need to complete a health declaration and provide details of two people who can act as referees.

 Once you are registered you can decide how much or how little you want to work.
 You will need to abide by the childminding ratios.
 Essentially you can’t care for more than 6 children without additional help from an assistant but the exact number depends on the children’s ages.
 You. might choose to look after babies and toddlers or if you prefer older children you might choose to offer before and after school care or school holiday care.